 Gloria Steinem: An Award for My Mother

-At a recent dinner of the Silurians, an organization of veteran New York City journalists founded in 1924, Gloria Steinem was honored with the society’s prestigious Lifetime Achievement Award.
-Looking radiant and chic in black pants, a black jersey, and a gold-plated chain belt, Steinem thanked President Mike Kandel for the award and then remarked playfully, “first of all it’s for a lifetime, which in my case is 78, a reminder of age and immortality, which I definitely need, because I have a deep conviction that I’m immortal.
+At a benefit for the Silurians, an organization of veteran New York City journalists founded in 1924, Gloria Steinem was honored with the society’s prestigious Lifetime Achievement Award.
+Looking radiant and chic in black pants, a black jersey, and a gold-plated chain belt, Steinem thanked President Mike Kandel for the award and then remarked playfully, “first of all it’s for a lifetime and a reminder of age and immortality, which I definitely need, because I have a deep conviction that I’m immortal.
 And the Silurians have honored everyone from Walter Cronkite to [the photojournalist] Ruth Gruber.
 Gruber is now a hundred and one.
 So she is my role model, and I’m into it at least to a hundred!”

 Then she switched key, becoming serious as she explained emotionally: “What really stirs me up is the memory of my mother who, when I was very little, began to show me how to take a piece of typing paper, fold it into threes, so it was in columns.
 Later I realized it was what she had done to take notes before there were reporter’s notebooks.
 And indeed when she tried to be a journalist her very first writing had to be under a man’s name, otherwise she couldn’t be published.
 So I’m really moved by this award because I realize how much my mother would have loved it.
 She wanted so much to come to New York, to be a journalist here.
 She would have loved so much to be in your company.

 “And I suspect that like many women here I am living out the unlived life of my mother.
 And this is a huge step forward.
 We should be proud of this, but it’s also true that we need to move forward to a time when parents live out their own dreams.
 And children don’t feel that they have to carry on in order to make up for lost talents and lost lives.”